Last year, my business earned $505,813.50. It feels incredibly awkward for me to say that (as in, pants down walking around downtown kind of awkward).

 This area of my business saw a dramatic drop last year.
 In previous years I’ve earned up to $80,000 from my eBooks.

 The reason for the drop this year is simply because I haven’t even touched them in about 2 years.
 I created them when I started my business and they have run completely on autopilot since then.
-The books are about photography which involves a lot of technology–meaning that some of them are getting outdated.
+The books about technology–meaning that some of them are getting outdated.
 Also, some of them are not of very good quality.
 My beginner book is quite good but some of the others were created in 5 days and thrown onto Amazon and Smashwords before the ink dried.

 I should put more efforts into the eBooks side of the business because it is truly passive income.
 In fact, if I had the stamina to write eBooks all day every day, I could probably earn $505,813.50 just from passive income from eBooks.
 But the fact of the matter is that I usually feel like breaking something after writing an eBook.
 Cranking out 55 or 80 pages (my books are quite short) is not my idea of an enjoyable work day.